SMDSoftware/RaspPiSlideShowManager/README.md

-# Dynamic PHP-Based Slideshow for Raspberry Pi
+# Dynamic PHP-Based Slideshow/Signage for Raspberry Pi

 A lightweight, PHP-based image slideshow running on Apache, designed for digital signage, commercial displays, or personal slideshows.
-Perfect for workplaces, retail, or home use, this slideshow automatically cycles through images with smooth fade, wipe, and other transitions.
-All settings are managed through a simple password protected web interface over your local network, allowing complete control over each device remotely—no need to plug in a keyboard or mouse!
+Ideal for workplaces, retail stores, or home use, this system automatically cycles through images with smooth fade, wipe, and other transitions.

+All settings are managed through a password-protected web interface over your local network, allowing remote control of each device—no need for a keyboard or mouse!

 🔥 Features

-✅ Image Slideshow – Displays images from a specified folder with multiple transition effects.
+✅ Image Slideshow – Displays images from a specified folder with multiple transition effects, or set a static image.

 ✅ Customizable Delay – Set how long each image stays on screen via the web interface.

 ✅ Automatic Image Deletion – Schedule images for removal on a specific date.

-✅ Portrait & Landscape Support – Rotate the display for vertical or horizontal screens directly from the web interface.

-✅ Lightweight & Fast – Runs smoothly even on a Raspberry Pi Zero W 2.
+✅ Lightweight & Fast – Runs smoothly even on older Pi 3 and Raspberry Pi Zero W 2.

-✅ Easy Web-Based Management – All settings, including slideshow speed, transitions, and image scheduling, are controlled from an intuitive web interface.
+✅ Easy Web-Based Management – Configure slideshow speed, transitions, and image scheduling through an intuitive web interface.

 ✅ Headless Operation – No keyboard, mouse, or monitor required—just power it on and manage everything remotely.

-✅ Scalable Setup – Deploy multiple Raspberry Pi units, each configured separately through their own web interface.
+✅ Scalable Deployment – Set up multiple Raspberry Pi units, each configured independently through its own web interface.

-✅ Image Size Protection – Prevents oversized images from slowing down performance.
+✅ Performance Optimization – Prevents oversized images from slowing down playback.

 We use this at a hospital for employee recognition, upcoming events, and training classes on older pi 3b+ boards.
 It’s great for offices, retail stores, restaurants, trade shows, and home digital photo frames.